Braves, Mets to play two after back-to-back rainouts

 Strider is 2-1 with a 4.30 ERA in five career games (three starts) against the Mets.
 Morton is 4-5 with a 3.66 ERA in 18 games (17 starts) against New York

-Megill is 1-1 with a 3.86 ERA in six games (five starts) against the Braves
+Megill is 1-1 with a 3.86 ERA in six games (five starts) against the Braves.
+Reyes will face Atlanta for the first time

 --Field Level Media